-Bureau of Investigation received a report in 1974 that a Missouri businessman was "the individual who made the payoff of James Earl Ray after the killing" of the Rev. Dr. Martin Luther King Jr., according to documents made public today.
+Bureau of Investigation received a report | York Times, included a control agent's in 1974 that a Missouri businessman was account, dated March 19, 1974, of an in-"the individual who made the payoff of former's report to him in late 1973.
+James Earl Ray after the killing" of the Rev. Dr. Martin Luther King Jr., according to documents made public today.